936 Simcoe Street North, Oshawa, ON L1G 4W2

 Everything you need to know about Root Canals

 Have you been told you need a root canal?
+Here are seven things you need to know about root canals:

 1. Pain-free Doesn’t Mean Infection-free

-If pain has stopped your tooth hasn’t necessarily healed.
+If pain has stopped your tooth hasnโ€™t necessarily healed.
 Pain could be gone because the pulp is dead.
 Meanwhile, other symptoms such as facial swelling may occur as the infection spreads.

-2. Antibiotics Won’t Help
+2. Antibiotics Help But Isn’t a Cure

 3. Root Canals Shouldn’t Be Painful

 This procedure is intended to relieve pain, not cause it.
-Beforehand, you will receive a local anesthetic and the entire process can be similar to getting a filling, though you’ll need some additional recovery time after the root canal.
+Beforehand, you will receive a local anaesthetic and the entire process can be similar to getting a filling, though youโ€™ll need some additional recovery time after the root canal.

 4. You Will Experience Some Soreness